-SPAC Sponsor Loan to MEOA
+SPAC Sponsor Note to MEOA

 In February and March 2022, the Company's subsidiary, SPAC Sponsor, in connection with the MEOA Commitment Agreement, entered into promissory notes with MEOA for a loan in the aggregate amount of \$337,000.
-Such loan is payable upon consummation of MEOA's initial business combination, without interest, or, at the SPAC Sponsor's discretion, would be convertible into warrants of MEOA at a price of \$1.00 per warrant.
-If MEOA does not complete a business combination such loan would be forgiven.
+Such note is payable upon consummation of MEOA's initial business combination, without interest, or, at the SPAC Sponsor's discretion, would be convertible into warrants of MEOA at a price of \$1.00 per warrant.
+If MEOA does not complete a business combination in the required timeframe such note would be forgiven.